dalong0514/readnotes/20210104专业原文/2021024Organic-Chemistry-By-Francis/2021024Organic-Chemistry-By-Francis0101.md

 is the increased Coulombic

 force exerted on its two electrons.
-Each electron in H 2 “feels” the attractive force of two nuclei, rather than one as it would in an isolated hydrogen atom.
+Each electron in H 2「feels」the attractive force of two nuclei, rather than one as it would in an isolated hydrogen atom.

 Only the electrons in an atom’s valence shell are involved in covalent bonding.
 Fluorine, for example, has nine electrons, but only seven are in its valence shell.
 Pairing a valence electron of one fluorine atom with one of a second fluorine gives a fluorine molecule (F 2 ) in which each